Video Content Management - Captioning Videos in My Media (for Instructors)

 Restrictions

-• Captions can only be ordered for videos Virginia Tech users added to My Media and Media Gallery themselves.
+• Professional post-production captions can only be ordered for videos Virginia Tech users added to My Media and Media Gallery themselves.

 • Video owners and co-editors can order and edit captions.